www.gayguide.net

 Phone: +36-1/ 202 36 88

-(Tram 4, 6, Bus 6, 26 to Margaret bridge, on the Buda side, then walk or take bus 60, 86 for one stop towards Battyány tér.)
+(Tram 4, 6, Bus 6, 26 to Margaret bridge, on the Buda side, then walk or take tram 19 or bus 60, 86 for one stop towards Battyány tér.)

-Opening days have been changed since 1st of October 2002!
-Many travel guide books still list Monday, Wednesday and Friday for men.
-But it is for men Tuesdays, Thursdays, and Saturdays 9 am until 8 pm.
-For women Mondays, Wednesdays, Fridays 7 am until 6 pm.
+Many travel guide books still Király would have men and women days.
+That's not the case anymore.
+Daily from 9 am until 8 pm.
 Entrance closes 1 hour before the bath closes.
 Opening hours are the same all year around.

 Have you visited this location?
 If so, tell us about it.
 Click here and let us know.